This Post Is Sponsored by Cadillac! Thank you For Sponsoring CityGirlGoneMom! As Always, All Opinions Are my Own!

 How to Roadtrip in Style

+Last summer we drove out to Sonoma and had a blast from the moment we left our house.
 Sonoma is about eight and a half hours from San Diego, which meant Bobby and I needed to brainstorm ways to make the road trip as smooth as possible with four kids!
 Whether it’s games, songs, or podcasts, find what works for your family.
 Personally, I like to blast ‘80s music and rock out with Boss Baby and the whole fam without an “are we there yet?” in earshot!

 The road trip was incredible thanks in big part to the gorgeous SUV that got us there, the Cadillac Escalade ESV 2WD Platinum.
 This luxury on wheels made our drive relaxing and glamorous—something I didn’t think was possible on such a long journey.
-With a Bose surround system that includes a noise-cancelling features, chrome wheels, advanced safety features and more, we lived our best lives on our way up the coast.
+With a Bose surround system that includes noise-canceling features, chrome wheels, advanced safety features and more, we lived our best lives on our way up the coast.
 Honestly, by the time we got there, I didn’t want to get out of the car and leave my heated massage seat and console cooler!

 Cadillac was named after French explorer Antoine Laumet de La Mothe, sieur de Cadillac, who had founded Detroit in 1701.